johnjohn2410/Frontier-Trading/README.md

 ## Current Status

-### 🎨 Latest UI Update: Hyperliquid-Style Neon Trading Terminal
+### Latest UI Update: Professional Neon Trading Terminal

-The frontend has been completely redesigned with a professional trading terminal aesthetic inspired by Hyperliquid:
+The frontend has been completely redesigned with a professional trading terminal aesthetic:

 - **Neon Effects**: Glowing buttons, cards, and text with customizable intensity
 - **Dynamic Stock Selection**: Search functionality with popular symbol quick-select